Bethlehem Convention Palace

-Neighboring landmarks are Qal'at Murad (Murad's Castle) and Solomon's Pools.
+Neighboring landmarks, also administered by the CPC, are Solomon's Pools and the Burak or Murad Castle.

 History

+Solomon's Pools

 According to the Times of Israel, "the three Solomon's Pools ... were built by Herod the Great around 2,000 years ago and were key sources of water for the Second Temple and the city ...
 An aqueduct carried the water from the pools to Jerusalem 21 kilometers away (13 miles)".